 The film's opening scene on the screen at the Los Angeles.

 Another shot at the Los Angeles -- but one that doesn't appear in the film.
 This view is from the trailer and shows footage from another Capitol Pictures feature "Merrily We Dance" that we see in the film being directed by Lawrence Laurentz (Ralph Fiennes).
 Thanks to Wendell Benedetti for the screenshot, appearing on the LAHTF Facebook page with lots of comments.

 Head to the pages on the Los Angeles Theatres site about the Los Angeles Theatre for a history of the building along with hundreds of photos of different areas.

 Carlotta and Hobie go out for dinner after the film with the Hollywood Palladium used as a location.
 The bandstand we see was built for the film at the opposite end of the space from the building's real stage.

 Filming the scene at the Palladium,6215 Sunset Blvd.
 It's a screenshot from one of the making-of featurettes that accompanies the DVD of the film.
-The Palladium section on the LA Theatres website has more several interior views of the building.
+The Palladium page on the Los Angeles Theatres website has several more interior views of the building.

 The fine L.A.
 Weekly story "Your Complete Guide to the L.A.
 Filming Locations of 'Hail, Caesar!'" notes that when we look across the street from the Music Box, what we see is the Chapman Plaza building in Koreatown at 3465 W. 6th St.

 The film also features Josh Brolin as studio head Eddie Mannix, Scarlett Johansson as an Esther Williams style aquatic star, Tilda Swinton as twin gossip columnists, and many others.

 On IMDb: "Hail, Caesar!"